scaleoutsean/sf-failover-k8s/README.md

+**NOTE:** This script is meant for pre-CSI Kubernetes.
+If you use a Trident CSI, move on - nothing to see here!

 ## What does sf-failover-k8s do?

 It aims to provide a simple method to failover a Kubernetes cluster from one SolidFire cluster to another by redirecting iSCSI to a backup SolidFire cluster.